EPCCed/git-github-travis-lab/README.md

 $ py.test
 ```

-When your test passes, add it to Git:
+When your test passes, add and commit it to your Git repository:

 ```
 $ git add msc/tests/test_USERNAME.py